AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 This section summarizes best practices for maintaining site and infrastructure security for an Adobe Commerce installation secure.
 Many of these best practice focus on securing the computer infrastructure in general, so some of the recommendations may already be implemented.

-## Secure access to your site and infrastructure

-- Use a VPN tunnel to block unauthorized access to the Commerce site and services.
-(Work with your hosting provider to set up the VPN tunnel.)
+- **Use a VPN tunnel**—Block unauthorized access to the Commerce site and services by working with your hosting partner to set up the tunnel.
-- Use a Web Application Firewall to analyze traffic and discover suspicious patters, such as credit card information being sent to an attacker.
-Adobe Commerce on cloud infrastructure installations provides a WAF and other security services as part of the [Fastly services integration](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/fastly.html).
+- **Use a Web Application Firewall**—Analyze traffic and discover suspicious patterns, such as credit card information being sent to an unknown IP address by using a Web Application Firewall.

+  Adobe Commerce installations deployed on cloud infrastructure can use built-in WAF services available with the [Fastly services integration](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/fastly.html)

-- When you [configure Admin security settings](https://experienceleague.adobe.com/docs/commerce-admin/systems/security/security-admin.html?), Set up strong passwords and change them at least every 90 days, as recommended by the PCI Data Security Standard in section 8.2.4.
-See Configure Admin security.
+- **Configure advanced password security settings**—Set up strong passwords and change them at least every 90 days, as recommended by the PCI Data Security Standard in section 8.2.4.
+See [Configure Admin security settings](https://experienceleague.adobe.com/docs/commerce-admin/systems/security/security-admin.html).

-### Use HTTPS

-If the Commerce site is newly implemented, strongly consider launching the entire site using HTTPS.
+- **Use HTTPS**—If the Commerce site is newly implemented, strongly consider launching the entire site using HTTPS.
 Not only does Google use HTTPS as a ranking factor, but also many users will not even consider purchasing from a site that is not secured with HTTPS.

-### Export Configuration

-Adobe highly recommends that customers export and backup their configuration to ease redeployment in the event redeployment may be needed for business continuity purposes.
-The primary reason to export the configuration to the file system is that the configuration takes precedence over the database configuration.
-In a read-only file system, this forces a redeploy to change sensitive configuration fields, providing an extra layer of protection.

-### Protect against malware
+## Protect against malware

 Malware attacks targeting ecommerce sites are all too common, and threat actors continually develop new ways to harvest credit card and personal information from transactions.